-A trust exists when a settlor transfers property to a trustee for the benefit of the beneficiaries.
+Trusts can be used in several areas of the estate planning process.
+Essentially what a trust is, is a legal mechanism whereby the benefit of property is transferred to one or more persons while it is controlled by another person (or persons).
 The trust is an equitable obligation which binds the trustee to deal with the trust property for the benefit of the beneficiaries.
 The key element is the separation of legal and beneficial ownership.
 The trustee holds legal title to the property, while the beneficiaries have beneficial ownership.

 While a trust is not a separate legal entity like a corporation, it is treated as a separate person for income tax purposes.
 While items such as the powers of trustees and distributions of income and capital are set out in the trust deed, these provisions have to be drafted with various income tax rules in mind.